arkon108/book-reviews/summaries/001-becoming-a-technical-leader.md

 Conclusion
 ==========

 The book was mostly an enjoyable read, but I found the style to be somewhat dry and had to keep myself alert.
-The numerous real-life anegdotes help to get certain points across and break up the "teaching" tone of the chapters.
+The numerous real-life anecdotes help to get certain points across and break up the "teaching" tone of the chapters.

 I did gloss over some more abstract parts but mostly, I've answered all the questions at the end of each chapter.
 Since every chapter is self-contained, it seems useful to refer to a specific chapter when dealing with related issues (for example chapters in Part 4 on organization, when I'm tasked with making sure a certain project needs to be done)